lubuntu-team/manual/source/F/keyboard_shortcuts.rst

 Openbox keyboard shortcuts
 -------------------------------
 Openbox keyboard shortcuts is the second layer managing keyboard shortcuts.
 It is preferred for windows management like resizing.
+To change these settings see this link on the `openbox wiki bindings<http://openbox.org/wiki/Help:Bindings>`_

 .. note::   Global-keys will take preference over openbox bindings.
 If a key is used in Global-keys, it will not work in Openbox keyboard shortcuts.
 For example if the W(indows) key opens the LXQT application menu (equivilant of the windows start menu) in Global-keys, Openbox commands like window resizing (W + arrow keys) will not work correctly.
 Keep this in mind when using and editing keyboard shortcuts.